lvjiaxuan/release/README.md

 4. Push to origin.
 5. Trigger CI jobs like github release or publish stuff which are depended.

-*Network IO is not my intention, so this tool is meant to bump and generate changelog in local by my favorite path, instead of requesting a github release or other GitHub REST API stuff directly😂.*
+*Requesting GitHub Rest API locally is not my option for reasons such as the network likely being instable and requiring a token for authentication, etc. So this tool just to **Bump**  and **Generate changelog** on local.
+I prefer to put the release job on CI env.*

 ## Usage